SJTGSHIVAM/Memorymap/README.md

-This is a simple memory game that you can play and have fun.
+This is a simple memory game that you can play and.